Alexabeth20/Alexabeth20.github.io/_posts/2025-05-28-ai-chatbot-safety-guide.md

 > Right-click the link and choose “Open in new tab” if you don’t want to leave this page.
 {: .prompt-tip }

+> This project draws on concepts learned through the AWS Cloud Institute, particularly their AI courses in Skill Builder, as well as independent research and formatting inspiration from industry documentation.
+While the final output is my own, several structures and testing frameworks were shaped by insights gained through those learning paths.
+{: .prompt-info }

 - [Guide to Testing AI Chatbot Safety and Reliability (PDF format)](/assets/pdf/ai-chat-bot-safety-guide.pdf)